 Optional units may also be designated when a crop is being grown under distinctly different farming practices.
 For example, a grower with both irrigated and dryland acres of the same crop may qualify for optional units.
 There must be an obvious break between the irrigated and dry land acres, however.
 Other special farming practices may qualify acres to be insured as separate units.

 Both Yield Protection (YP) and Revenue Protection (RP and RP-HPE) policies offer enterprise units as an option.
 An enterprise unit combines all acres of a single crop within a county in which the policyholder has a financial interest into a single unit, regardless of whether they are owned or rented, or how many landlords are involved.
 For example, corn-soybean growers could have just two enterprise units for all their land, a corn enterprise unit and a soybean enterprise unit.
 To be an enterprise unit, two or more basic units must be combined.
 The crop must be grown in at least two township sections within a county, and at least two of the sections must have the smaller of 20 acres or 20 percent of the total area of that crop.

 Since the enterprise units are usually larger than basic units or optional units, it is less likely that the average yield will be low enough to trigger an indemnity payment in a given year.
 Consequently, premiums are usually lower for enterprise units.
-In addition, they receive the same dollar subsidy as basic units, which results in a higher percent subsidy (see table).
+In addition, they receive the same dollar subsidy as basic units, which results in a higher percent subsidy (see Table 1).

 Whole Farm Unit